kvanderp/f5-nap-with-elk/README.md

 sudo sysctl -w vm.max_map_count=262144
 ```

+Add your nginx-repo.crt and nginx-repo.key to the ssl directory

 ### Build the nginx app protect container for the simple site

-Add your nginx-repo.crt and nginx-repo.key to the ssl directory then:

 ```
 docker-compose -f docker-compose-simple-site.yaml up
 ```

 ### OR build the nginx app protect container and start the juice shop

-Add your nginx-repo.crt and nginx-repo.key to the ssl directory then:

 ```
 docker-compose -f docker-compose-juice-shop.yaml up